leomdg/coopsys/README.md

 # CoopSys (2010-2012)

-This is a subgroup of files from a single-page, partially real-time, fully asynchronic web application.
+This is a subgroup of files from a single-page, partially real-time, fully asynchronic web application, deployed on AWS.

 A userguide is available with screenshots in the repository.